Virtual Memories Show 350: Ed Ward

 Lots of ways to follow The Virtual Memories Show! iTunes, Spotify, Twitter, Instagram, YouTube, TuneIn, Tumblr, and RSS!

 About our Guest

-Credits: This episode’s music is Nothing’s Gonna Bring Me Down by David Baerwald, used with permission from the artist.
-The conversation was recorded at the offices of Flatiron Books in New York City on a pair of Blue enCORE 200 Microphones feeding into a Zoom H5 digital recorder.
+Credits: This episode’s music is Fella by Hal Mayforth, used with permission from the artist.
+The conversation was recorded at the Fairfield Inn near Penn Station in NYC on a pair of Blue enCORE 200 Microphones feeding into a Zoom H5 digital recorder.
 I recorded the intro and outro on a Heil PR-40 Dynamic Studio Recording Microphone feeding into a Cloudlifter CL-1 and a Mackie Onyx Blackjack 2×2 USB Recording Interface.
 All processing and editing done in Adobe Audition CC.
-Photo of me and Ed by me.
+Photos of Mr. Ward by me.
 It’s on my instagram.